itu-devops/lecture_notes/sessions/session_10/Slides.md

 ---
 ## When is vertical scaling not appropriate?

-- Can't adapt fast to varying workload (e.g. Amazon's Black Friday)
+- You have to adapt fast to varying workload (e.g. Amazon's Black Friday)

 - Complicated to scale down (often)
 	- Slow: it implies switching machines off and on (both VM and physical)

 - Some workloads are simply too big for vertical scaling